-Bad weather at London’s Heathrow Airport prevents various elite passengers from leaving the country.
-This unexpected flight delay produces all sorts of unintended complications for the anxious passengers.
+Bad weather at famous London’s Heathrow Airport prevents various elite passengers from leaving the country.
+This unexpected flight delay produces all sorts of unintended complications for anxious passengers.

 Reaction & Thoughts:

-Mindless, ultra-stylish trinket with a dandy, all-star cast.
 Sometimes I just want to put my brain in neutral and enjoy something silly and fluffy.
 After all, a movie buff shall not live on masterpieces alone, right?
+MGM’s The V.I.P.s is admittedly nothing but glitzy crappola, but I dare you to turn it off — it’s a well-made and extremely entertaining comedy-drama with an all-star cast.

 The V.I.P.s is snazzier than any film deserves to be.
 It’s a high-gloss production from top to bottom.
 The producers didn’t spare any expenses.
 Pierre Cardin and Givenchy dressed the actors.
 Celebrated cameraman Jack Hildyard (The Bridge on the River Kwai) shot the movie in gorgeous widescreen.
 And the entire production is bathed in a powerful, smothering music score by Miklós Rózsa (Spellbound).